Persistent array

 In computer science, and more precisely regarding data structures, a persistent array is a persistent data structure with properties similar to a (non-persistent) array.
-That is then, after a value's update in a persistent array, there exists two persistent arrays.
-One persistent array in which the update is taken into account, and one which is equal to the array before the update.
+That is, after a value's update in a persistent array, there exist two persistent arrays: one persistent array in which the update is taken into account, and one which is equal to the array before the update.